 The check-in process can be configured to use several formats of printed labels.
 These labels and their configuration are managed using these screens.
-The <a href="https://checking-out-check-in-guide-also-covers-the-creation-and-configuration-streation-screens-the-creation-and-configuration-streation-screens-the-creation-and-configuration-streation-streation-screens-the-creation-scree
+The Checking-out Check-in guide also covers the creation and configuration of these labels.

 Ability Levels